 Experience cuisine beyond Redding’s borders without leaving town.
 You’ll find plenty of Asian and Mexican cuisine in Redding, but we also have a UN delegation’s worth of international options.
 Cafeteria La Veracruzana and Canelo’s are just two of the many go-to locations for Mexican fare.
 Chu’s Too offers up the best of Chinese regional cooking while Mongolian tastes dot the menu at Coco’s Mongolian Grill & Sushi.
 Fusion Lounge mixes both Asian and Mexican flavors if you can’t decide on one or the other.
 Travel to the Mediterranean at Xander’s Greek Gyro or Greek Shack.
 Head to Asia for Thai at Thai Hut or sample all of southeastern Asia at Rose Garden.
 Circle back to Europe with salad and sandwiches at Tantardini’s European Bakery-Deli.

 All that exercise makes it easy to indulge in something sweet in Redding.
 Donuts from local joints like Donut House or Heavenly Donuts provide the carb load any adventure seeker needs.
-For a truly discerning sweet tooth, a few scoops at Taste and See Creamery are also a winning choice.
+For a truly discerning sweet tooth, pastries from Eden Bakery that can be found at Theory Coffee Roasters or a few scoops at Taste and See Creamery are also a winning choice.
 Cheesecakes Unlimited lets you know exactly what you’re getting.
 Sweet Spot provides an assortment of desserts if you can’t decide what you’re craving.
 From the Hearth is another favorite local franchise for all things baked goods.
 Pop into Dude’s Drive Inn for quirky milkshakes if you want something cool and creamy.